Top

 • Any history of domestic abuse or neglect by a parent

-If the child is of a mature age and intelligence, the court can take into consideration his or her personal preferences.
-There are many factors that must be considered when determining a timesharing plan and a child custody lawyer in Jacksonville can help you have them examined.
+Many factors must be considered when determining a timesharing plan, and a child custody attorney in Jacksonville can help you have them examined.

 Before declaring your partner to be unfit, it is crucial that you are confident in your belief and have concrete evidence to support your claim.
 It is easy to lose yourself in the emotions of the stress of a divorce.
 Making any false or reckless accusations will cause more harm than good.